keen/keen-dataviz.js/README.md

 # keen-dataviz.js

-The most advanced data visualization library for [Keen Analytics](https://keen.io).
+A JavaScript data visualization library for [Keen](https://keen.io).

 ## Install with NPM